 Foss River Road (NF-68) to Tonga Ridge Trailhead

-The bumpy drive was just as long as I remembered.
-The one big rock on Road 68 was passable; otherwise, it’d be a deal breaker.
-Then the windfall with a smashed trunk near our starting point on Road 6830 was also avoidable.
+The bumpy drive was long as I remembered.
+The one big rock on Road 68 was passable from the side; otherwise, it’d be a deal breaker.
+The windfall with a smashed trunk near the starting point on Road 6830 was also avoidable.

-Constant snow started right before the 6830/310 fork.
-I began walking with microspikes for traction but soon switched to snowshoes as the snow softened.
+Continuous snow started right before the 6830/310 fork.
+I walked with microspikes for traction but soon switched to snowshoes as the snow softened.
 We reached the trailhead after 1.5 miles of an uneventful stroll in the clouds.

 See more trip photos here.